Other Ways to Get Involved in Emergency Preparedness

 Community Emergency Response Team (CERT) Training

-Volunteers in Police Service program allows citizens who wish to donate their time and talents to the Police department to assist with administrative and operations support duties, thus allowing officers to spend more time on law enforcement and crime prevention activities.
+The Alexandria Police Department has a volunteer program that allows that alllows citizens who wish to donate their time and talents to the Police department to assist with administrative and operations support duties, thus allowing officers to spend more time on law enforcement and crime prevention activities.
+Find out more details about HERE